NaeveBoontham/project/README.md

 # Projects
+**😃 I created this as a personal project to get practice and pick up new abilities.
+I tried fusing my passion for data analysis and machine learning with my love of sports and movies.
+Bringing your passions and interests into your work never fails to make you feel wonderful.**

 ### [LeBron_James_UnbreakableRecod](https://github.com/NaeveBoontham/project/tree/main/LeBron_James_UnbreakableRecord)
 Compare LeBron James (NBA player) scoring record to another player then plot the graph and find that is there will be any player that has a chance to break his record